Arxian/arxian.github.io/_posts/23-04-23-meta-sample-2.md

 ## Midrange Magmar

-About this specific version of the deck, Jay says: "I typically always like to have 1 more [Silithar] Elder than what's standard in midrange/control mag (ATM no one runs it that I've seen) just to make sure I never lose late game and can relax/not feel rushed in mirrors.
-Imo bloodtear [Alchemist] is a staple 1-of minimum in mag cuz it's so good and I don't feel running more than 1 is that needed (plus I have plenty of 2's).
-The one [Dream]gazer could prob be a lot of things but I rly like the option to tempo tf out of my opp some games with free units, and it's very useful even late game so it being a 1-of isn't even inconsistent.
-Cuz at any point in the game [Lady] Locke+[Dream]gazer is just op.
-And because of both space AND I want to be extra safe (the self hurt can matter if you do it too often), I felt 1 was perfect.
-[Dancing Blades] could honestly be a ton of things but I think [Dancing Blades] is super good in these types of mag decks cuz it's very hard to play around it.
-Bloodtear also kinda same as gazer in the sense it's super good in mag at any point in the game so it's never rly inconsistent.
+About this specific version of the deck, Jay says: "I typically always like to have 1 more Silithar Elder than what's standard in midrange/control mag (ATM no one runs it that I've seen) just to make sure I never lose late game and can relax/not feel rushed in mirrors.
+IMO Bloodtear Alchemist is a staple 1-of minimum in Mag because it's so good and I don't feel running more than 1 is that needed (plus the deck has plenty of 2 mana plays).
+The one Dreamgazer could probably be a lot of things but I really like the option to tempo the [fiddlesticks] out of my opp some games with free units, and it's very useful even late game so it being a 1-of isn't even inconsistent.
+At any point in the game Lady Locke + Dreamgazer is just OP.
+And because of both space AND wanting to be extra safe (the self hurt can matter if you do it too often), I felt 1 was perfect.
+Dancing Blades could honestly be a ton of things but I think Dancing Blades is super good in these types of Mag decks because it's very hard to play around it.
+Bloodtear is also kinda the same as Dreamgazer in the sense that it's super good in Mag at any point in the game so it's never really inconsistent.
 But you also don't want to overclog your hand with utility."

 Jay's Midrange Magmar:
 [![Jay's Midrange Magmar](https://decklyst.vercel.app/i/%5BJay%20xd%20Mag%5DMTo0NzYsMzoyMDQ3NiwzOjQ2NCwzOjQ3MCwyOjExMTY5LDE6MTEyMTcsMzoxMTI0NSwxOjExMjc4LDI6MjA0ODcsMjo0NzUsMzoxMTI1MSwzOjQ3MSwzOjExMjU5LDM6NDczLDE6MTEyMjQsMjoyMDQ4NCwzOjQ2MywxOjQ3Mg%3D%3D.png)](https://decklyst.vercel.app/decks/PJz)